Where to Drive and Sightsee Around Oahu

 Distance from Waikiki to the Pali Lookout: 25 minutes

 Mokolii, commonly known as Chinaman's Hat

-There’s a public beach park with a great view of the island and ample, free parking.
+There’s a public beach park with a great view of Mokoli'i and free parking.
 There are also restrooms available.
 The beach is often littered with driftwood and other debris, but the park is still quite enjoyable.